gramantin/awesome-rails/README.md

 # AwesomeRails

 A collection of awesome projects, sites made with Rails.
-Inspired by other awesome-* stuffs like [below](#notable-awesome-stuffs)
+Inspired by other awesome-* stuffs. (see "Notable Awesome Stuffs" part below)
 Contributions, pull requests are welcomed!

 ## Blogging